Corporate Governance

 Supplementary Principle 4.1.1 Scope of Delegation to Management

-The Company stipulates the matters to be decided by the Board of Directors in the Board of Directors Regulations and operates the Board of Directors in accordance with laws and regulations, the Articles of Incorporation, and the Board of Directors Regulations, while delegating specific business execution to the Executive Directors.
-In addition, the Company has adopted an Executive Officer system, under the direction of the President and Representative Director, who execute business operations in accordance with the decision-making authority stipulated in the Rules on Administrative Authority to enable prompt decision-making.
+The Company stipulates matters to be decided by the Board of Directors in the Board of Directors Regulations and operates the Board of Directors in accordance with laws and regulations, the Articles of Incorporation, and the Board of Directors Regulations, while delegating specific business execution to executive directors.
+In addition, the Company has adopted an executive officer system.
+Executive officers, under the direction of the president and representative director, execute business operations in accordance with the decision-making authority stipulated in the Rules on Administrative Authority to enable prompt decision-making.

 Principle 4.9 Independence standards and Qualifications for Independent Outside Directors

-In appointing candidates for independent outside directors, we also consider various perspectives, such as each candidate’s background, knowledge, personality, gender, and international experience and other factors, and select people who we expect will help bring new perspectives to the Board of Directors.
+In selecting independent outside director candidates, we consider various perspectives, such as each candidate’s background, knowledge, personality, gender, international experience, ability of required expertise, and other factors, and select people who we expect will help bring new perspectives to the Board of Directors.

 Supplementary Principle 4.11.1Views on the Balance, Diversity, and Scale of the Board of Directors as a Whole and Disclosure of Skills, Etc.